PySimpleGUI/PySimpleGUI/docs/index.md

     layout =  [[sg.In() ,sg.FileBrowse(file_types=(("Text Files", "*.txt"),))]]

+NOTE - Mac users will not be able to use the file_types parameter.  tkinter has a bug on Macs that will crash the program is a file_type is attempted so that feature had to be removed.
+Sorry about that!

   ***The ENTER key***
        The ENTER key is an important part of data entry for windows.
 There's a long  tradition of the enter key being used to quickly submit windows.
 PySimpleGUI implements this by tying the ENTER key to the first button that closes or reads a window.